 - Selective Mutism (refusing to talk in certain situations even though the child has language skills and can use them in the comfort of their parents or home)

-When children can be coaxed to give their anxiety a name, it helps children understand that their anxiety is something they can control.
-By giving it a name, children can begin to visualize it as something they can get rid of, put in a box for a time, and eventually conquer it.
+When children can be coaxed to give their anxiety a name, it helps children understand that the anxiety is something they can control.
+When the fear has a name, children can begin to visualize it as something they can get rid of, put in a box for a time, and eventually conquer it.

 When a child is starting to show signs of worry/anxiety or fear, the parent can gently say, without judgement: “Is that [insert child’s chosen name for his/her anxiety]?”
-Then coach the child to do a coping strategy or simply letting your child know you “see” them and are there to lend a hand with gentle reassurance and coaching can make all the difference.
+Then coach your child to do a coping strategy or simply letting your child now you "see" them and there to lend a hand with gentle reassurance can make all the difference.